polterguy/polterguy.github.io/documentation/magic/index.md

 This endpoint returns meta data associated with the specified **[databaseType]** and **[connectionString]** combination, such as all databases, all tables within each database, all columns, and any foreign keys existing between columns.
 The endpoint can only be invoked by a root user.
+The endpoint requires the following query argument(s).

+* __[databaseType]__ - Type of database, one of 'mysql', 'mssql', or 'pgsql'
+* __[connectionString]__ - Name of connection string such as for instance _"generic"_

+Notice, the endpoint is fairly expensive to execute, and therefor its result is cached on the server with the key of _"magic.sql.databases.xxx.yyy"_ where _"xxx"_ is the database type and _"yyy"_ is the connection string name.

 #### GET magic/system/sql/default-database-type